 Oh.
 You want the truth?
 It’s a bit messy.

-It’s the joke your friends make that you shyly laugh off.
+It’s the joke your friends make that you laugh off.
 It’s the smiles and tears that come when someone finally sees the end.
-It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better than where it started, while knowing you’ll be sitting back here again soon.
+It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better, while knowing you’ll be sitting back here again soon.

 It’s happiness.
 It’s terrifying.
 It’s indifferent.